 Berkeley Madonna assumes that the data file consists of a rectangular array of numerical values (integers and/or decimal numbers).
 Rows are read sequentially starting at the beginning of the file.
 Values in each row are read left to right until either the end of the row is reached or a non-numerical value (a letter or symbol, for example) is read.
 Berkeley Madonna then checks that this row contains the same number of numerical values as the previous rows.
-If it does not, you'll get an error message stating that the array is not square and the import operation will be aborted.
+If it does not, you will get an error message stating "number of columns is not constant".
 Otherwise, Berkeley Madonna continues reading rows until the end of the file is reached.
 Note that rows containing no numerical values are ignored.
-This makes it possible to have a line of text in your data file (such as a title).
+This makes it possible to have a line of text in your data file (such as a title at the beginning or a text break at certain intervals throughout the file).